avatorl/bambu-a1-g-code/no-ams/README.md

 There is no need to use the built-in Unload and Load procedures - just pull out, push in, resume printing.

-_To investigate: How to enable Flow Dynamics Calibration
+_???
+How to enable Flow Dynamics Calibration_

 ➡️ Option 1: See in the slicer on the "Preview" tab (using the horizontal and vertical sliders) which color should be loaded after each pause.